 For example: I needed to get my hair cut, so I did a Google search and drove to the barber with the best reviews.
 There was no selling involved – just pixels on a screen.

 I needed to buy a car, so I looked at dealerships’ inventories online.
 Once I found a car I liked, I walked into the dealership and purchased it.
-(The salesman didn’t have to say a single word.)
+(The salesman didn’t need to convince me of anything.)

 While extroverts may be drained by this medium, introverts are much more comfortable in it.
 Think about the following examples:

 That is, instead of persuading people with charm and wit, focus on informing them with all the data they need to make their purchase.
 I liken this to a simple phrase:

 Tesla (the car company) adopts this introverted selling approach to extroverted car sales industry.
 In his post The Tesla Approach to Distribution, Elon Musk (widely typed as INTJ) writes:

 Our Product Specialists are trained to answer questions about electric vehicles in general, not just ours.
 They are not on commission and they will never pressure you to buy a car.
 Their goal and the sole metric of their success is to have you enjoy the experience of visiting so much that you look forward to returning again.